auth0/docs/articles/connections/enterprise/oidc.md

 ## Manually configuring Issuer metadata

-If you click `Show Issuer Details` you can see the data returned by the OIDC metadata endpoint and adjust it in case you need to.
+If you click `Show Issuer Details` you can see the data returned by the Issuer URL endpoint and adjust it in case you need to.

 ## Federating with Auth0